markl12s/markl12s/README.md

 - 💞️ I’m looking to collaborate on anything really.
 Im currently working on a self driving RC car so any help would be great
 - 📫 How to reach me ideally by discord at mark(he/him)#8823 or by email at markdl2020@gmail.com email me about anything, even if you just want a friend

-Be my guest to steal any of my code for any of your projects, and if it's a project you are allowed to talk about please tell me about it, contact information is above
+Be my guest to steal any of my code for any of your projects, and if it's a project you are allowed to talk about please tell me about it, contact information is above, if you have an idea of how to improve it be my guest to create a pull request.

 <!---
 markl12s/markl12s is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.